 Wireless LAN adoption in the enterprise has changed dramatically over the last five years.
 No longer a nice-to-have, almost half

-for Cisco® partners, the same study reveals that wireless LAN adoption is expected to increase dramatically across all industries in the
+® partners, the same study reveals that wireless LAN adoption is expected to increase dramatically across all industries in the

 short term, with up to an 83 percent increase in the average number of access points in the next two years.